Bret Boone: Legacy

 Bret Boone had his best years as a Seattle Mariner, where he is still a fan favorite.
-He finished his career with a .266 batting average, 252 home runs and 1,021 RBI in 1,780 games in 14 Major League seasons.
-He was a three-time All-Star, four-time Gold Glove winner, and participated in two Home Run Derbies.
+He finished his career with a .266 batting average, 252 home runs, and 1,021 RBIs in 1,780 games in 14 MLB seasons.
+He was a three-time All-Star and four-time Gold Glove winner, and participated in two Home Run Derbies.

 Steroid controversy

-Jose Canseco, in his book Juiced, accused Boone of steroid use, saying that in a 2001 spring training game he was stunned at Boone's physique, and the two chatted about what Boone was taking.
+Jose Canseco, in his book Juiced, accused Boone of steroid use, saying that in a 2001 spring training game, he was stunned at Boone's physique, and the two chatted about what Boone was taking.
 However, Boone has denied taking steroids, or having any such conversation with Canseco, pointing out that he never played against Canseco during the 2001 spring training.
 In fact, Canseco never reached second base in any of the five games the Mariners played the Angels, where the conversation is alleged to have occurred.
-Canseco was then cut by the Angels on March 28.
+Canseco was cut by the Angels on March 28.

+Coaching career

+On May 5, 2025, Boone announced on his podcast that he had been hired as the hitting coach for the Texas Rangers.